drush-ops/drush/docs/dependency-injection.md

 ------------------
 :octicons-tag-24: 11.6+

 Command files not using Autowire may inject services by adding a create() method to the commandfile.
-A create() method and a constructor will look something like this:
+The passed in Container is a [League container](https://container.thephpleague.com/) with a delegate to the Drupal container.
+Note that the type hint should be to `Psr\Container\ContanierInterface` not `Symfony\Component\DependencyInjection\ContainerInterface`.
+A create() method and constructor will look something like this:
 ```php
 class WootStaticFactoryCommands extends DrushCommands
 {